jackworthen/port-checker-plus/README.md

 ## ⚙️ Configuration

-The application automatically creates a `config.json` file to store your preferences.
-You can modify this file manually or through the GUI settings window.
+The application stores settings in  `config.json`.
+You can modify the behavior through the GUI settings window.

 Example:
 ```json